 I had an interesting conversation the other day with my (adult) son about communication.
-We both have strong opinions about the need for better communication between people, and my son made some interesting comments that gave me the idea for this blog entry.
-First he suggested that whenever we are trying to communicate information we need to ask ourselves, “Am I crafting my communication for THAT person?”
+We both have strong opinions about the need for better conversations between people, and my son made some comments that gave me the idea for this blog post.
+He suggests that when we are trying to deliver information we need to ask ourselves, “Am I crafting my communication for THAT person?”

 For true communication to take place, both speakers must have a common understanding of the words being used.
 Too often we in education (as do many professionals) get caught up in the jargon of our profession, forgetting that the person we are talking to may not have the same expertise to fully understand what we are trying to say.
 Without shared understanding, our conversations are fruitless—we are not communicating anything of value.